Pocatello Repeater page

 The PARC 06 repeater was originally installed on Mt Kinport in 1976, in a building

-that was bulldozed about 20 years ago, we were ask to move into a building that was
+that was eventually bulldozed about 25 years ago, we were ask to move into a building that was

 at that time owned by the cable TV company.